San Francisco Municipal Transportation Agency (SFMTA

 ), which operates BART and the Municipal Railway system (MUNI), manages all forms of San Francisco area transportation and traffic, including streetcars, cable cars, bicycles, pedestrians, taxis and parking.

-There are 669 revenue vehicles.
+There are 669 revenue vehicles, or cars.

-There are 112 miles of BART track.
+There are about 121 miles of BART track.

 BART has a security system that includes alarms, video surveillance and other intrusion prevention equipment.